robinawilliams/ocd_file_editor/readme.md

 - "Move to Trash" sends the selected file to the trash.
 - "Reload Last File" reloads the last used file.
 - "Send to Video Editor" sends the selected file to the Video Editor module.
+- "Send to Name Normalizer" sends the selected file to the Name Normalizer module.

 Checkboxes/Radio Buttons
 - "Placement" determines where to place words in the renaming process.